 Will Redfall have a single player option?

-Although initial announcements around Redfall leaned heavily on its multiplayer cooperative mode, it has now been confirmed that the game will also include the option to play solo, and furthermore that each hero character has the ability to deal with every encounter in the game in single-player.
+Although initial announcements around Redfall leaned heavily on its multiplayer co-operative mode, it has now been confirmed that the game will also include the option to play solo, and furthermore that each hero character has the ability to deal with every encounter in the game in single-player.
 This will hopefully be cheering news to Arkane fans who fell in love with the studio's solid single-player titles, and were worried about being left out of the Redfall fun.
+However, Bethesda have now confirmed that Redfall will require a constant internet connection to play, even if you're slaying solo, although Arkane have decided to try to patch this out following negative feedback to the announcement.

 The recent Xbox Developer Showcase brought us an extra-long new trailer containing a whole 11 minutes of Redfall gameplay footage, which you can view for yourself below: